SteelPh0enix/steel-llama/README.md

 ## Features

-- Bot's response can be triggered simply by mentioning it in a message.
 - By default, the bot uses the recent chat history as context.
 Amount of messages stored in context depends on maximum context size and bot's configuration.
 - Sessions are stored in bot's database and active session can be selected by the user via bot commands.
 - Users can start their own, private sessions that contain only the conversation between them and the bot.
 Sessions are identified by IDs provided by the user.